Where is the prostate and what does it do?

 4. Assess the frequency and volume of urination

 The frequency-volume chart gives useful information on the frequency and volume of urination over a 24 hour period. and may help determine whether lifestyle changes could help to improve urinary symptoms.

 What are the treatment options for urinary symptoms due to BPH?

-- Lifestyle changes For men with minimal urinary symptoms the impact of these symptoms on their lives can be minimised by decreasing alcohol and caffeine intake and reducing fluid intake in the evening (download advice for men with LUTS info sheet)
+For men with minimal urinary symptoms the impact of these symptoms on their lives can be minimised by decreasing alcohol and caffeine intake and reducing fluid intake in the evening (Drinks for over active bladder information sheet)

 - Alpha blockers relax the muscle in the prostate and bladder neck to help widen the prostate channel when urinating.
 Commonly used alpha-blockers include tamsulosin and alfuzocin.

 - 5-alpha reductase inhibitors shrink the prostate.
 Commonly used 5-ARIs include finasteride and dutasteride.